Ski: 2013-2014 Salomon Rocker2 108, 190cm

 For the Rocker2 108, the most significant quality I have found stems from its sidecut shape.
 Obviously flex and construction affect the ski as well, but the shape gives the ski its defining traits.

 Taking a look at the sidecut, it is easy to see the tip has quite a bit of early taper.
 This obviously brings the widest point of the tip significantly closer to the binding and decreases the effective edge length on firm snow.
 The tail reveals a much more traditional sidecut shape, with the widest point very close to the actual tail.

 The 108 has a fairly long tip and tail rocker profile, with slight camber underfoot.
 (See rocker pics on page 3.)
 Combine all of the above attributes with a “modern,” forward mount location, and you get a ski with the following characteristics.

 (Before going further, I need to underscore that this is an initial review.
-There will be much more to say about this ski once the North American winter hits, and I‘m very excited to continue to play on—um, I mean test—the 108.)
+There will be much more to say about this ski once the North American winter hits.)

 First off, the ski turns effortlessly at slow to medium speeds.
 Many of my warm-up runs each day were accessed from the Caris or Vulcano lifts on the front side of Las Leñas.
 Vulcano 1 was one of my favorite laps to start each day because it offered a moderately steep, consistent, long, and wide groomed run, with some fun little opportunities for air stashed here and there.
 Whether it was perfectly flat corduroy or pushed-around corn, the 108 could execute short-, medium-, and long-radius turns at slow to moderate speeds extremely easily.